oVirt/ovirt-site/source/feature/resourceusagegraph.html.md

 This fields are defined as TEXT and the values in them are stored as one comma separated string of values in percentage, for example: "19,20,34,0,0,1"

-The amount of values which are stored in this fields are regulated by **UsageHistoryLimit**' from **vdc_options**.
+The amount of values which are stored in this fields are regulated by **UsageHistoryLimit** from **vdc_options**.
 For example, if the UsageHistoryLimit is 3 and the current value is "1,2,3" and the new value of 4 comes, the result will be "2,3,4".

 ### Frontend